-- Use electrical tape or a safety apparatus that will organize and safely store electrical cords away from your baby.
+- Use electrical tape or a safety apparatus that will organize and safely store electrical cords away from your baby, and cover unused electrical outlets with safety caps.
 If you have blinds, make sure that you opt for cordless blinds instead of ones with a dangling cord, or purchase a cord wind-up to prevent the cords from acting as a strangulation hazard.

 - Make sure your family photos and artwork are secured with appropriate picture hooks (and even better, some earthquake putty) to prevent pictures from falling off the wall.

 baby proofing Your Bathroom